bharat-kadchha/Core-And-Advance-Java-Practicals/hibernate-framework/hibernate-caching/HibernateSecondLevelCache/README.md

 ### HibernateSecondLevelCache :

 -  we have to do the configuration to enable second-level cache.
--  applying caching for multiple sessions.
+-  second-level caching work for multiple sessions.
--  SessionFactory holds the second level cache data.
+-  SessionFactory holds the second-level cache data.
 It is global for all the session objects and not enabled by default.
 -  download EHCache : [EHcache dependency](https://mvnrepository.com/artifact/org.ehcache/ehcache/3.8.1)
 ```
     <dependency>